 a.
 The Lane Initialisation state machine shall control the initialisation of the SpaceFibre link: establishing the connection and responding to standby management requests.

-NOTE The state diagram for the lane initialisation state machine is illustrated in Figure 5-8.
+NOTE The state diagram for the lane initialisation state machine is illustrated in Figure 5-9.

 No Signal means no signal detected at receiver inputs.
-Initialisation errors are listed in Figure 5-9.

-Figure 5-8 Overall Lane Initialisation State Machine
+Figure 5-9 Lane Initialisation State Machine